flutter/flutter-intellij/CONTRIBUTING.md

 In order to be able to debug a single test class or test method you need to do the following:

 * Open the test source file in the editor.
 Navigate to `flutter-idea/testSrc/unit/...` to open it.
-Do *not* use `testSrc` in the root directory.
-Tests must run using Gradle, so be sure to open the source from the Gradle module.
-  The reason `testSrc` exists in the root is historic; we lost the ability to run tests outside of Gradle.
+* Tests must run using Gradle, so be sure to open the source from the Gradle module.
 * Find the test you want to run.
 Right-click the green triangle next to the test name and choose `Debug <test-name>`.

 The test configuration can be tricky due to IntelliJ platform versioning.
 The plugin tool (below) can be a more